Pentax K-3 II vs Sony A77 II

 - More heavily discounted: Has been on the market for longer (launched in May 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the A77 II emerges as the winner of the match-up (13 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A77 II comes out slightly ahead of the K-3 II (13 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Pentax K-3 II and the Sony A77 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.